seventeentwentynine/maskit_public/README.md

 Model is available at [https://huggingface.co/maskitplugin/maskitmodel](https://huggingface.co/maskitplugin/maskitmodel)

 Currently the model is under testing and should be used cautiously.
-We have tested this on the Politifact dataset and achieved approximately 77% F1 score.
+It has been tested this on the Politifact dataset and achieved approximately 77% F1 score.

 ### Loading a Plugin in Firefox Using about:debugging
 ### Prerequisites